iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/composite_indexes.md

 ## Description

 Composite indexation is located in the `"compositeIndexes"` field, which allows you to set the requirements of the unique field combinations.
-Composite index is specified by listing its attributes and indicating the uniqueness attribute.
+Composite index is specified by listing its attributes and indicating the `"unique": true` property.
 When a composite index is present in a class, when the object is saved, the DB checks the identical combinations of the listed fields.
 That is, the values of the `" protocol "` and `" family "` fields from the example below can be repeated, but a pair of values is always unique.

 ### Example:
 ```